haskell/ghcide/docs/opentelemetry.md

 ### Building tracy

-1. Install the dependencies: `pkg-config, glfw, freetype, capstone, GTK3`, along with their header files (`<pkgname>-dev` on most distros.
+1. Install the dependencies: `pkg-config` and `glfw, freetype, capstone, GTK3`, along with their header files (`<pkgname>-dev` on most distros.
 On Arch the header files are included with the normal packages).
 2. Download tracy from https://github.com/wolfpld/tracy